eficode-academy/git-katas/submodules/README.md

 1. Run `source setup.sh` (or `.\setup.ps1` in PowerShell)

-> NOTE: If running setup.sh on windows, you can run into problems by sourcing the setup script.
+> NOTE: If running setup.sh on Windows, you can run into problems by sourcing the setup script.
 Instead, run `./setup.sh`, and the folders would be created correctly.

 ## The task